Why is the meaning of spouse for super and tax purposes important?

-- eligibility to receive a member’s death benefits in pension form (also subject to the fund’s governing rules)
+- eligibility to receive a member’s death benefits in pension form (also subject to the fund’s governing rules), and

-- the availability of the death benefit dependant tax concessions, and
+- the availability of the tax concessions in respect of superannuation death benefits.

-The Superannuation Industry (Supervision) Act 1993 (Cth) (SIS) definition is also relevant in determining eligibility for spouse contributions-splitting (subject to the fund’s rules) and is used for the purpose of various superannuation fund investment restrictions including:
+The Superannuation Industry (Supervision) Act 1993 (Cth) (SIS) definition is also relevant in determining:

-- who is a relative for the purpose of the prohibition against lending or providing financial assistance to members or their relatives, and
+- who is a relative for the purpose of the prohibition against super funds lending or providing financial assistance to members or their relatives, and

-- who is a related party for the purposes of the restrictions on acquiring assets from a related party or holding in-house assets.
+- who is a related party of a super fund for the purposes of the restrictions on acquiring assets from a related party or holding in-house assets.

 The definition for tax purposes affects eligibility for a number of tax benefits including: